What Does a Web Designer Do - Understand the Scope of Web Design Services

 Graphic design

-Finally, your team is ready to start working on the actual graphic design part.
-For this part, they’ll need to have access to your brand guidelines, to ensure that the website matches the overall look and style of the brand.
+Finally, your team is ready to start working on the actual visual design part.
+For this, they’ll need to have access to your brand guidelines, to ensure that the website matches the look and style of the brand.

 There are many web design tools out there, and you ought to specify whether you have a preference beforehand.
 Here are some of the most popular programs for web design:

-We’ve already talked about the importance of written content for your website, so it’s time to take a quick look at just how important visuals are in creating the perfect experience.
-In fact, it’s since we only remember about 20% of what we read, and 80% of what we hear, relaying key information in a visual manner is a great way to ensure a positive user experience.
+We’ve already talked about the importance of written content for your website.
+So it’s time to consider how important visual elements are in creating a powerful online presence.
+In fact, we only remember about 20% of what we read, and 80% of what we hear.
+So, relaying key information in a visual manner is a great way to ensure a positive user experience.

 This is where graphic design skills really pay off.
-Stock photos and product shots are great, but creating custom visuals that tell site visitors what your business is all about is another level altogether.
+Stock photos and product shots are great, but creating custom visuals that tell site visitors about your business is another level.

-Another thing that a professional UI designer will have in mind is the importance of load time.
+Another thing that a professional UI designer knows is the importance of load time.
 Around half (47%) of consumers expect a website to load within 2 seconds, while 40% abandon a website that takes more than 3 seconds to load.

 All the graphics and images used on your website need to be of high quality, but remember that they should also be optimized (or compressed) for web use, so as not to slow the website down.